dreamofTaotao/ESP8266NodeMCU-LUA/README.md

 ### About update

-  When I study this module-NodeMCU(ESP8266), I should thanks for web and Internet.Although this is, I find some document are old,and there isn't the Chinese document lastest.Therefore,if I have free time,I hope I can translate the lastest English Documentation.
+  When I study this module-NodeMCU(ESP8266), I should thanks for web and Internet.Although this is, I find some document are old,and there isn't the Chinese document lastest.Therefore,if I have free time,I hope I can translate the lastest English Documentation.And I will might translate 17 modules including "ADC,crypto,file,GPIO,HTTP,I2C,MQTT,net,node"...and so on.And I will put this to this repository.

+  If you are interested in this act.

+  Welcome join this club!

 ## Most important

   Continual updates of content......